All Coronavirus articles

 Carl Zeiss Meditec warns that Covid will continue hit results

 Carl Zeiss Meditec posted revenues of €1,336 million in the fiscal year ended in September, down by 8.5 percent year-over-year on a reported basis and by 8.7 percent when adjusted for currency effects.
 The performance of the German medical technology company was affected by the Covid-19 pandemic.
-It warned ...
+It warned that ...

 New anti-Covid measures in Germany

 In concert with the governments of the individual Länder, the federal government of Germany has ordered the lockdown of all the brick-and-mortar stores that sell non-essential products, starting on Wednesday, Dec.
 16. Opticians are mentioned among the few exceptions.
-The new restrictions came after a spike in new contaminations ...
+The new restrictions came after a spike in new contaminations from ...

 French suppliers to keep normal services during the new lockdown